On the origin of quasinormal modes in semi-open systems

-All of this serves to emphasise the importance of understanding how finite-size effects modify the QNM spectrum in the context of both black hole physics and gravity simulators.
-In this Letter, we study the effect of a partially reflective boundary on the QNM spectrum of the P\"oschl-Teller (PT) potential, a model which appears in both black hole physics \cite{Berti2009,Ferrari1984} and analogue systems \cite{Torres2022,Burgess2024}, demonstrating how finite-size effects endow the system with an additional control parameter that can be exploited in the experimental study of QNMs.
+All of this serves to emphasise the importance of understanding how finite-size effects modify the QNM spectrum.
+In this Letter, we study the effect of a partially reflective boundary on the QNM spectrum of the P\"oschl-Teller (PT) potential.
+This system is sufficiently versatile to capture qualitative features of potentials around astrophysical black holes and their analogues \cite{Berti2009, Konoplya:2011qq,Ferrari1984,Torres2022,Burgess2024} whilst remaining analytically solvable.
+We demonstrate that finite-size effects endow the system with an additional control parameter that can facilitate the experimental detection of QNMs, enabling control of their lifetimes and their excitation by experimental noise.

-\emph{General set-up.---}A simple system which captures the essential physics of QNMs is the one-dimensional wave equation with a repulsive potential $V(x)$ \cite{kokkotas1999quasi,Berti2009},
+\emph{General set-up.---}A simple system which captures the essential physics of QNMs is the one-dimensional wave equation with a repulsive potential $V(x)$ \cite{kokkotas1999quasi,Berti2009, Konoplya:2011qq},

 where the wave speed is set to unity and we assume \mbox{$V\to 0$} as $x\to\pm\infty$.
 QNMs are resonances of open systems, i.e. systems that lose energy, in this case, to spatial infinity.
 By looking for solutions of the form $\Psi(x,t) = e^{-i\omega t}\psi(x)$, the wave equation reduces to a Schr\"odinger-like equation $\psi^{\prime\prime} + \left[\omega^2-V(x)\right]\psi = 0\,,$ and the set of QNMs are found as the set of frequencies whose related modes satisfy the purely out-going boundary conditions,